kdl-org/kdl/JSON-IN-KDL.md

 * A literal node is valid if it contains a single unnamed argument.

 * An array node is valid if it contains only unnamed arguments and/or child nodes named "-".
-If it contains no arguments and no child nodes, its nodename *must* have the `(array)` tag.
+If it contains no arguments and no child nodes, its nodename *must* have the `(array)` type annotation.

 * An object node is valid if it contains only named properties and/or child nodes.
 Additionally, all "keys" must be unique within the node, whether they're encoded as property names or child node names.
-If it contains no properties and no child nodes, its nodename *must* have the `(object)` tag.
+If it contains no properties and no child nodes, its nodename *must* have the `(object)` type annotation.

 ----